 Ruger offers wood or plastic stock options.
 The aftermarket offers wood stocks, aluminum chassis’, and then plastic furniture that is either a stock or chassis, depending on how they market it.
 Anyone looking for an upgrade option in wood should start with Boyd’s.
 They have a variety of styles and colors, for fun or competition.
 Tactical Solutions also has some nice options.
 Unless you’re looking for competition-specific, those are the go-tos.
 Beyond that, I am going to start compiling a list, which I will update at the bottom of this article.

-When it comes to aluminum chassis, there are a lot of options, so I will keep it short, and stick to what I know.
+When it comes to aluminum chassis, there are a lot of upgrades for the Ruger 10/22, so I will keep it short, and stick to what I know.
 PMACA is the most affordable, and that doesn’t mean compromising on quality.
 Plus they have them for Takedowns too.
 Crazy Ivan offers some of the lightest options.
 And the most colors.
 Plus continuous innovation.
 Enoch Industries offers excellent Charger options.
 If you want a picatinny rail on the back for a brace, and a short barrel with a fat suppressor, check them out.
 Midwest Industries is a good choice if you want an AR-style build.
 Engineered Silence is the only option where a single chassis design works with both fixed or Takedown models.
 Note that most of the links go to articles or reviews I wrote, so you can see my actual builds.

 For those that like plastic, the choices are numerous, but two options really stand out.
 First, Magpul has pretty much owned this segment with their Hunter stock.
 They also have their Backpacker, for the Takedown.
 Light, affordable (before 2020), they are a no-brainer when it comes to upgrade.
 Plus, they take sporter and bull barrels.
 If your taste leans more towards a “tactical” style stock, Fab Defense has a few that should appeal to you.
 Adaptive Tactical offers nice options that kind of span the middle ground.